Beverley Bond MBACP Dip Therapeutic Counselling, Dip Child & Adolescent Therapy

 Call, Email or Text / 07702797114

-As a professional counsellor, I view my role as an objective observer; informed by Psycho-dynamic theory and a relational approach to practice.
+As a professional counsellor, I view my role as an objective observer; informed by Psycho-dynamic theory, relational and trauma informed approach to practice.

 Careful and considered thought is applied to feelings, thoughts, and relationships with both self and others.
 As the therapeutic relationship develops, meaning is applied and links drawn between the past and the present.